georgeeng/Connect_4/readme.md

 1. Create a board (Array of Arrays)
 2. Create 3 different states (i.e. EMPTY, RED, YELLOW)
 3. Create a Drop_Piece function.
-4. Create a few utility functions i.e. a function that sets a value in the array, and returns a new array without modifying the original. `replace`
+4. Create a few utility functions i.e. a function that sets a value in the array, and returns a new array without modifying the original.
+Let's call this function `replace`.

 1.
 ```js